 SOCIAL DETERMINANTS OF HEALTH ASSOCIATIONS

 This scatter plot displays the correlation of a selected social determinant measure with a selected condition.
-Each dot maps the value of the social determinant measure against the value of the condition measure for one geographic unit (county, community, or census tract) Because this association is “ecologic” (correlation of geographic units, not of individuals), it is particularly important in this tab to look at measures that take into account the size and age distribution of the population, such as age-adjusted YLL rate and age-adjusted death rate.
+Each dot maps the value of the social determinant measure against the value of the condition measure for one geographic unit (county, community, or census tract).
+Because this association is “ecologic” (correlation of geographic units, not of individuals), it is particularly important in this tab to look at measures that take into account the size and age distribution of the population, such as age-adjusted YLL rate and age-adjusted death rate.
 While correlations do not indicate causation, they are a potentially important way to understand the differential roles of some social determinants of health on disease outcomes.

-(Needs to be added)At the moment, the colors represent the regions of the state – the colors represent the rurality levels of the places represented by the dots
+(Needs to be added)In the current version, the colors represent the regions of the state – the colors represent the rurality levels of the places represented by the dots

 Note: Currently this tab only displays one variable, but the display and analysis in this tab will be expanded to include multiple variables simultaneously.